vltr2/MVC/README.md

 # MVC
-An 8 bit computer project
+An 8 bit computer project.
+More details/work log at http://voltair.us/MVC.php